 Clinks supports, represents and campaigns for the voluntary sector working with people affected by the criminal justice system.
 We aim to ensure voluntary organisations and the people they support are informed and engaged in order to transform lives and communities

-The Making Every Adult Matter (MEAM) coalition is formed of the national charities Clinks, Homeless Link and Mind, with Collective Voice as an associate member.
-Across the country, we are supporting 33 local areas that are designing and delivering better coordinated services for people facing multiple disadvantage.
+The Making Every Adult Matter (MEAM) coalition is made of the national charities Clinks, Homeless and Mind, with Collective Voice as an associate member.
+Working together, we support local areas across England to develop an effective, coordinated approach to multiple disadvantage that can increase wellbeing and improve people’s lives.

 We have an exciting opportunity to join the MEAM Local Networks Team.
 The role will support around nine local areas in the South West region to better coordinate their services for people facing multiple disadvantage.

 This post is offered on a permanent basis.